How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Hanauma Bay snorkeling

-- Decompressing on the shores of the Windward Coast, particularly Wainalo and Kailua.
+- A day of unwinding on the beaches of the Windward Coast, particularly Wainalo and Kailua.

 For more information, please refer to our 7-day Oahu itinerary.